pocomane/brewed-in-the-apocalypse/bita.md

 TODO : add an example
 ```

-__Make the characters evolve__ - When a quest ended, or somthing important for
+__Make the characters evolve__ - When it is a calm situation and a quest ended,
-the plot happened, or when a lot of time passed without this move was
+or something important for the plot happened, or when a lot of time passed
-triggered, you ask ALL the player to trigger __Add a trait__  or __Add a
+without this move was triggered, you ask ALL the player to trigger __Add a trait__
-special move__ (they individually choose which one).
-You do it when there is a
+or __Add a special move__ (they individually choose which one).
+When all
-calm situation, then when all finished, __Describe a scene__ .
+finished, __Describe a scene__ .

 ```
 Scenarist - Ok, Bart you got a success.
 Not only you manage to hit the man that